dunossauro/videomaker-helper/README.md

 Usage: vmh [OPTIONS] COMMAND [ARGS]...

 ╭─ Commands ──────────────────────────────────────────────────────────────────╮
+│ cache                  Cache tools.                                         │
-│ cut-silences           Removes all silences from an audio file.             │ │ cut-video              Edits a video using silences as reference.           │ │ equalize               Adds compression and 10db gain.                      │ │ extract-audio          Extracts the audio from a video.                     │ │ grammar-check          Check grammar in a tex tfile.                        │ │ kdenlive               Generates an XML compatible with kdenlive settings.  │ │ list-cache             Displays cache.                                      │ │ silences               Checks for silences in a audio file.                 │ │ transcribe             Transcribes an audio file into subtitles.            │ ╰─────────────────────────────────────────────────────────────────────────────╯
+│ cut-silences           Removes all silences from an audio file.             │ │ cut-video              Edits a video using silences as reference.           │ │ equalize               Adds compression and 10db gain.                      │ │ extract-audio          Extracts the audio from a video.                     │ │ grammar-check          Check grammar in a tex tfile.                        │ │ kdenlive               Generates an XML compatible with kdenlive settings.  │ │ silences               Checks for silences in a audio file.                 │ │ transcribe             Transcribes an audio file into subtitles.            │ ╰─────────────────────────────────────────────────────────────────────────────╯